-People believe anti-aging creams are bound to have animals by-products such as retinol just like this Cerave one.
+People believe anti-aging creams are bound to have animal by-products such as retinol just like this Cerave one.
 But let Andalou Naturals Cell Revitalize Serum prove everyone wrong!

-This face serum contains Andalou’s innovative fruit stem cell actives derived from apple & grape.
-It corrects uneven skin, sun damage, and the early appearance of wrinkles.
+This face serum contains Andalou’s innovative fruit stem cell actives.
+It corrects unevenness, sun damage, and the early appearance of wrinkles.
 Cheers for this bunny-friendly vegan repairing serum.

 Every Cerave lover seems to like this niacinamide and hyaluronic acid-based moisturizer for its hydrating properties.
-Sadly, this lotion can’t protect innocent animals as it protects your skin.
-Plus, this one is not vegan.
+But this lotion can’t protect innocent animals as it protects your skin.
+Plus, this one is not vegan either.
 I recommend Pacifica Youth Day & Night Face Cream instead.

-This amino acid and antioxidant-filled lotion is feathery light on the skin, good for your pocket, and great for the bunnies!
+It is an amino acid and antioxidant-filled lotion.
+Light on the skin and good for your pocket.
+Great for the bunnies!
 You do get an additional SPF of 18 with this gentle hydrating cream.
 Are you in?